codeclinic/wp-spamfree/trunk/readme.txt

 Tested up to: 2.3.3
 Stable tag: 1.5.3

 A powerful anti-spam plugin that virtually eliminates automated comment spam from bots.
-One of the most effective spam plugins available for WordPress.
 Finally, you can enjoy a spam-free WordPress blog!

 == Description ==